 The Food South Australia Summit is recognised by industry leaders and decision makers as the peak conference for the state’s food and beverage industry.
 Hosted by Food South Australia, the program for this one day annual event is carefully crafted to provide food and beverage manufacturers, producers, buyers, and policy makers with essential updates and practical input from experts.
 It’s also the day to network with the decision makers in our industry.
 Not to be missed!

-Subscribe to our Food South Australia ENews to be the first to find out about upcoming events and industry news, including our next Food South Australia Summit.
+Subscribe to our Food South Australia ENews for program updates and to be the first to know when bookings open for the Food South Australia Summit 2018.

 Held on Wednesday 5 April at the inspiring Ian McLachlan Room at Adelaide Oval, the 2017 Food South Australia Summit program took the theme of ‘new directions’ to examine innovations in food, consumer trends, and business models.
 The seventh Summit was a day for learning and networking as the industry came together to explore emerging challenges and opportunities to meet the demands of future eating habits and choices.